PyMySQL/mysqlclient/doc/user_guide.rst

          ssl_mode
             If present, specify the security settings for the connection to the server.
 For more information on ssl_mode, see the MySQL documentation.
+Only one of 'DISABLED', 'PREFERRED', 'REQUIRED', 'VERIFY_CA', 'VERIFY_IDENTITY'
-The constants can be referenced as follows: ``MySQLdb.constants.SSL_MODE.PREFERRED``
+            can be specified.

-            If not present, the session ssl_mode will be unchanged, but it becomes PREFERRED in Version 5.7 or later.
+            If not present, the session ssl_mode will be unchanged, but in version 5.7 and later, the default is PREFERRED.

             *This must be a keyword parameter.*